k2view-academy/K2View-Academy/articles/19_Broadway/actors/03_parsers_actors.md

 # Parser Actors

 Broadway provides a groups of [built-in Actors](../04_built_in_actor_types.md) to parse the input stream provided in various formats: JSON, CSV, XML and more.
 These Actors belong to a **parsers** category.
 The Actors read the input stream and parse it into valid objects based on the delimiters specific per each input format, keeping only one object at a time in the memory.
-Memory consideration should be taken when an individual object is taking much memory.

 ### JsonParser Actor

 The purpose of this Actor is to analyze an input stream represented by an iterable collection of blobs or strings and to return a collection of JSON objects found in the stream.
 If the **single** input attribute is set to true, the Actor will expect only a single object in the input stream.
 Otherwise, the parser can handle an input with multiple JSON objects.